Introduction of WBM Road

 The full form of WBM is Water Bound Macadam.
 India as a country has one of the largest road networks in the world covering around 3.3 million kilometers.
 It basically consists of National Highway, District Roads, State Highways, and Village Roads.
 Apart from this, there are Expressways and International Highways being developed recently.

 The real development of roads was made during the Mughal period, Sher Shah Suri came up with the idea of Grand Trunk Road, The concept is being followed nowadays in the construction of Grand Trunk Road across India.

 Road construction basically includes the issues appropriate to the process of maintenance and road construction.
-Includes the supervision of roads and related structures along with the design, implementation, and contracting of the fixed parameters.
+Includes the supervision of roads and related structures along with the highway and road layout design, implementation, and contracting of the fixed parameters.

 The various types of Road Constructions are as given:

 - Soil Stabilization Roads